-The Interplanetary Network Directorate (IND) comprises the Deep Space Mission System (DSMS) and the Institutional Computing and Information Services (ICIS) organization located at the Jet Propulsion Laboratory (JPL).
-DSMS is the executive agent for the operations and engineering of the DSN and provides the technical expertise needed for flight projects to use the DSN.
-This expertise includes communications formats, antenna capabilities and performance limits, scheduling, loading and other operations considerations, and, in particular, maintaining the cost algorithm for use of the DSN.
-In addition, the DSMS develops, maintains and employs a set of tools and services known as the Advanced Multi-Mission Operations System (AMMOS) for working with the DSN.
+The Interplanetary Network Directorate (IND) comprises the Deep Space Network (DSN) and the Multi-Mission Ground Systems and Services Program Office (MGSS) organization located at the Jet Propulsion Laboratory (JPL).
+MGSS manages the Advanced Multimission Operations System (AMMOS).
+IND provides the operations and engineering of the DSN and provides the technical expertise needed for flight projects to use the DSN.
+This expertise includes communications formats, antenna capabilities and performance limits, scheduling, loading and other operations considerations, and in particular, maintaining the cost algorithm for use of the DSN.
+The AMMOS develops, maintains, and employs a set of tools and services for working with the DSN.
 Most spacecraft operating in deep space ($r \ge 2 \times 10^6$ km, Category B missions) will require support from the DSN.

-1.3.1.1 DSMS Services
+1.3.1.1 DSN Services

-DSMS capabilities have moved from a facilities-based support model to one based upon standard services.
-Detailed descriptions of these standard services can be found in the DSMS Services Catalog (Reference 6).
+Capabilities have moved from a facilities-based support model to one based upon standard services.
+Detailed descriptions of these standard services can be found in the Deep Space Network (DSN) Services Catalog (Reference 6).
 These services support both Earth orbiting and deep space science missions.
-Table 1-1 lists the DSMS Service Categories found in Reference 6.
-Each of the Service Categories named in Table 1-1 may contain several services.
+Table 1-1 lists the DSN Service categories found in Reference 6.
+Each of the Service/support categories named in Table 1-1 may contain several services.
 Some of those individual services may require that special arrangements be made with JPL before they can be provided.
-Proposers outside JPL who are interested in services that are not a part of the standard TT&C set should contact the person named in Section 1.3.1.2 for additional information.
-See Table 2-1 for a list of standard DSMS services included in the Aperture Fee.
+Proposers who are interested in services that are not a part of the standard TT&C set should contact the person(s) named in Section 1.3.1.3 for additional information.
+See Table 2-1 for a list of standard DSN services included in the Aperture Fee.

-Table 1-1: DSMS Service Categories
+Table 1-1: DSN Service Categories

 Service Category 1 Brief Description of Service's Content Some services in the categories below are not a part of the basic TT&C set and require additional programmatic arrangements with JPL.
-Command RF modulation, transmission, and delivery of telecommands to spacecraft.
-Telemetry Telemetry data capture and additional value-added data routing and processing.
-Mission Data Management Data buffering, staging, short and long term storage.
-Tracking and Navigation Radio metric data capture, LEOP trajectory, ephemerides, and modeling.
-Experiment Data Products Level 1 & higher data processing providing photo and science visualization products.
-Flight Engineering Telecommunications link performance, analysis, and prediction and time correlation.
-Beacon Tone Monitors subcarrier frequencies transmitted by S/C indicating S/C's health.
-Ground Communications Data, voice, and video communications network services.
-Radio Science S/C Doppler, range, and open-loop receiver measurements at 2, 8, and 32 GHz.
-Radio Astronomy / VLBI Similar to Radio Science but measures natural phenomena.
+Command Services RF modulation, transmission, and delivery of telecommands to spacecraft.
+Telemetry Services Telemetry data capture and additional value-added data routing and processing.
+Tracking Services Radio metric data capture (Doppler and range), Delta-DOR Service Calibration and Modeling Services Platform and media calibration services Radio Science Services Closed-loop (S/C Doppler & range), or open-loop receiver measurements.
+Radio Astronomy / VLBI Services Similar to Radio Science but measures natural phenomena.
 Wide & narrowband VLBI.
-Radar Science Transmits RF carrier toward user defined target; captures reflected signal.
-Notes: 1.
-See DSMS Services Catalog (Reference 6) for details of services contained in these categories.
+Radar Science Services Transmits RF carrier toward user defined target; captures reflected signal.
+Engineering Support System engineering, advanced mission planning, emergency mission operations center support, RF compatibility test support, mission system test support, spectrum and frequency management support, and spacecraft search support Notes: 1.
+See DSN Services Catalog (Reference 6) for details of services contained in these categories.